Reclaim Therapy's Favorite Somatic Healing Tools

 Titration is The Key to Safe Somatic Work

-Here's something crucial about using somatic healing tools: you don't have to dive into the deep end.
+Here’s something crucial about using somatic healing tools: you don’t have to dive into the deep end.
 Titration means working with small, manageable amounts of sensation or emotion at a time.
 You dip a toe in, notice what happens, and then resource yourself before going further.
+The SE approach emphasizes titration as a way to safely process trauma without overwhelming the nervous system.

 If a body scan feels overwhelming, just notice your hands.
 If tracking sensations brings up too much, orient to the room and ground yourself.
-The goal isn't to push through.
-It's to build your nervous system's capacity gradually, at a pace that feels tolerable.
+The goal isn’t to push through.
+It’s to build your nervous system’s capacity gradually, at a pace that feels tolerable.
+This is especially important for those who struggle with cognitive processing or cognitive overload, as titration allows for integration without becoming overwhelmed.

 This is especially important if you’re dealing with complex trauma or PTSD.
 Somatic tools for PTSD need to be used carefully, with attention to your window of tolerance.
 If something feels like too much, back off.
 That’s not failure.
 That’s your nervous system telling you it needs more support.